VulcanJS/vulcan-docs/source/relations.md

 A common use case for field resolvers is fetching one or more item associated with the current document, such as the user corresponding to a post's `userId` field; or the array of categories correponding to its `categoriesIds` field.

-While you can achieve this by explicitly writing out the resolver as in the `userId` example mentioned in the [Fields Resolvers](/fields-resolvers.html) section, Vulcan also offers a shortcut syntax using the `relation` property:
+While you can achieve this by explicitly adding an API schema field, Vulcan also offers a shortcut syntax using the `relation` property:

 ```
 userId: {
   type: String,
   optional: true,
   canRead: ['guests'],
-  resolveAs: {
+  relation: {
     fieldName: 'user',
-    type: 'User',
+    typeName: 'User',
-    relation: 'hasOne', // one of 'hasOne' or 'hasMany'
+    kind: 'hasOne', // one of 'hasOne' or 'hasMany'
   }
 },
 ```